-Grant LaFleche is an award-winning investigative journalist with the St. Catharines Standard in Niagara, Ontario.
+Grant LaFleche is an award-winning investigative journalist with The Toronto Star investigative team and The St. Catharines Standard in Niagara, Ontario.

-Since he started at the Standard in 1998, Grant has been nominated for 27 Ontario Newspaper Awards, where he has been twice nominated as the journalist of the year.
-He has also been nominated for five National Newspaper Awards, the top prizes in Canadian journalism, and a Canadian Association of Journalists award.
+Since he started at the Standard in 1998, Grant has been nominated for 30 Ontario Newspaper Awards, where he has been twice nominated as the journalist of the year.
+He has also been nominated for five National Newspaper Awards, the top prizes in Canadian journalism, and three Canadian Association of Journalists award.

 His 2017 investigative series, The Wolf in Priest’s Clothing, won the Ontario Newspaper Award for feature writing and the National Newspaper Award for local journalism.